Forward from the Author

 even if I died.

-When Saint Michael cracks the seal
+When Saint Michael cracks the final seal

 that makes our deeds vainglorious,